JoshuaKGoldberg/csproj-to-tsconfig/README.md

 Lastly, to support projects that use a large file consisting of `///` references to enable direct-to-source Intellisense across projects (instead of `.d.ts` files), you may provide a `--references` file path to a file that will contain a plain list of `///` references to the source files.
 It will respect the same replacements as tsconfig generation logic.

-You may provide one or both of `--references` and `--target`, but not both.

 ```
 csproj-to-tsconfig --csproj ./framework.csproj --references ./_AllReferences.ts
 ```

+You may provide one or both of `--references` and `--target`.
+At least one is required.

 #### All Options